ObaidullahShoaib/DSProject/README.md

 Changes saved.
 ```

-🚧 Unimplemented Features
+### 🚧 Unimplemented Features
 The following features are not yet implemented but may be added in future updates:
 B-Tree Support: Currently, only AVL Trees and Red-Black Trees are fully implemented.
-Tree Visualization: The visualize-tree command is not yet functional but is planned for future releases.
+Tree Visualization & Branch Merging: The visualize-tree and merge command is not yet functional but is planned for future releases.

 ## 🛠 Implementation Guide
 How We Implemented GitLite